Honors in Africana Studies

 By the end of the second week of classes in the initial semester of the proposed project, the honors candidate should present a 2-3 page written description of the proposed project to the Director of the Program and the faculty advisor.
 The Director, potential faculty advisors, and members of the Africana Studies Program Committee will review the project proposals and determine which students will be encouraged to pursue honors projects.
 The number of honors projects in Africana Studies in any given year is limited, and project proposals will be judged competitively.
 It is expected that honors projects in Africana Studies will number between 80 and 120 pages.
 Those students whose projects are determined not eligible for honors may be encouraged to continue their projects as intermediate or advanced independent studies for that semester.

-Phase 2 requires the submission of the 1st chapter to the advisor.
-A draft of 2ndchapter and an outline of the 3rd will be due at the end of the semester.
+This phase requires the submission of the 1st chapter to the advisor.
+A draft of 2nd chapter and an outline of the 3rd will be due at the end of the semester.

 The final recommendation of the student’s advisors and the honors committee determines whether program honors are to be awarded.
 The Africana Studies Program does not distinguish levels of departmental honors.
 The grade for the independent study is determined by the student’s principal advisor, in consultation with the second reader.